 Travel, Place, Time and Attention

-A Border that Connects: Alto Minho and Galicia as a Shared Cultural Landscape
+A Border That Unites: Alto Minho and Galicia as a Shared Cultural Landscape

-Between Alto Minho and Galicia there is a clear political border, but a surprisingly porous cultural border.
-Anyone who travels through this territory with attention quickly realises that the Minho River does not separate worlds: rather, it stitches together human landscapes, memories and ways of life...
+Between Alto Minho and Galicia: a living cultural border Between Alto Minho and Galicia there is a clear political border, but a surprisingly permeable cultural border.
+Anyone who travels around this territory carefully will quickly realise that the River Miño doesn't...

 Inhabiting Time: Another Way of Travelling in Alto Minho

-We Want Green was not conceived as a conventional tourist product, but as a situated way of working with the territory, time and lived cultures.
-The project is rooted in the rural territories of northern Portugal, in the far north-west, Alto Minho, in...
+More than tourism: creating a relationship with the place We Want Green is not a conventional tourist product.
+It's a way of working with the territory, time and lived cultures.
+Rooted in Alto Minho, in the far north-west of Portugal, the project looks at landscapes...

 Júlia Labourdonnay, Viscountess of Sistelo: A Life Between Landscape and Freedom

-When we think of Sistelo, the image that comes to mind is almost always that of the landscape: the green terraces, the vernacular architecture, the delicate balance between human labour and nature.
-But the history of this territory is not only made of stone and earth.
-It is also made of...
+Beyond the landscape: identity and creation When we think of Sistelo, the image that comes to mind is almost always of the landscape: the green terraces, the vernacular architecture, the delicate balance between human labour and nature.
+But the history of this territory is not...

-There are territories that reveal themselves immediately, and others that require time — not because they are hidden, but because they are layered.
-They are shaped not by a single moment or event, but by the accumulation of gestures, seasons and ways of life.
-Time is present in stone paths, agricultural terraces, and in the rhythms of work and rest.
-It is not abstract — it is felt.
+Places that require time and permanence There are territories that reveal themselves immediately, and others that require time - not because they are hidden, but because they are made up of layers.
+They are places shaped not by a single moment or event, but by the accumulation of gestures,...

 Wine as a Cultural Landscape

-We do not offer wine tourism experiences in the traditional sense.
-In the Vinho Verde region, wine is part of everyday life — shaped by the land, the climate, history and the people who have lived with it for generations.
-It reflects the way the territory...
+More than conventional wine tourism We don't offer wine tourism experiences in the traditional sense.
+In the Vinho Verde region, wine is part of everyday life - moulded by the land, the climate, the history and the people who have lived with it for generations....

 Disconnect to Reconnect: Nature in the Digital Age

-Immersion in nature is highly beneficial for our general well-being.
-Whether in a small garden, a city park, in the remote mountains or in small rural villages in the countryside.
-This seems so obvious to us that it needs no clipping support...
+Nature as a space for inner regulation Immersion in nature is profoundly beneficial for our well-being.
+Whether in a small garden, an urban park, remote mountains or rural villages in the countryside, simple contact with living landscapes acts as a...

-A grape variety in its own territory, that's what we want to tell you.
+A grape variety in dialogue with its territory A grape variety in its territory: that's what we're trying to tell here.
 Alvarinho on the banks and slopes of the River Minho.
-Not everywhere, because refinement has always been capricious.
-And this variety is capricious.
-But before we go any further, let's take a look back.
-What gives the unmistakable aura to...
+Not everywhere - because refinement is, by nature, capricious.
+And so is this variety.
+Before going any further,...

 The Lightness of Walking

-Walking in nature is disconnecting.
-It is putting one foot in front of the other and moving forward... slowly.
-It is responding to an ancestral impulse, a nomadic drive inscribed in the dawn of humanity.
-An excitement as mysterious as it is magical.
-Walking at a slow pace is devouring the landscape with...
+Walking as a gesture of switching off Walking in nature is switching off.
+It's putting one foot behind the other and moving forwards - slowly.
+It's suspending the noise of everyday life and responding to an ancient, almost ancestral impulse, a nomadic drive inscribed in the dawn of humanity.
+There's a...

 To Pause in Order to Think.
 To Think in Order to Live Better